-As of December 31, 2022, we recorded a net current federal income tax receivable of \$51,023, including cash payments made in 2022 of \$114,156, which primarily relate to refunds due from the IRS.
+As of December 31, 2023, the Company recorded a net current federal income tax receivable of \$23,108, including cash payments made in 2023 of \$16,000.

-The Company utilized \$10,697 of the total LIHTC available of as of December 31, 2022 that will begin to expire in 2035.
-In addition, the Company included LIHTC return to provision adjustments of (\$4,936) related to the filing of the 2021 tax return.
+The Company utilized \$93,039 of the total LIHTC available as of December 31, 2023 that will begin to expire in 2043.
+In addition, the Company included LIHTC return to provision adjustments of (\$16,034) related to the filing of the 2022 tax return.

-The Company recorded a valuation allowance of \$369,063 as of December 31, 2022, as management determined that it was more likely than not that capital deferred tax assets would not be realized.
-The Company recorded \$369,063 and \$0 of the valuation allowance through Other Comprehensive Income as of December 31, 2022 and 2021.
+The Company recorded a valuation allowance of \$209,139 as of December 31, 2023, as management determined that it was more likely than not that capital deferred tax assets would not be realized.
+The Company recorded the change in valuation allowance of \$159,923 and (\$369,063) through Other Comprehensive Income as of December 31, 2023 and 2022.
 As part of its valuation allowance assessment, management considered the four sources of future taxable income.

-The Company considered future reversals of taxable temporary differences in realizing deferred tax assets, however, the Company has not identified any tax planning strategies to support realization of its DTAs at December 31, 2022.
+The Company considered future reversals of taxable temporary differences in realizing deferred tax assets, however, the Company has not identified any tax planning strategies to support realization of its DTAs at December 31, 2023.
 Furthermore, the Company does not anticipate future taxable income exclusive of reversing temporary differences and carryforwards.

-The Company did not have any tax reserves for uncertain tax positions as of December 31, 2022 and 2021.
+The Company did not have any tax reserves for uncertain tax positions as of December 31, 2023 and 2022.
 The Company recognizes interest and penalties, if any, related to unrecognized tax benefits, as a component of tax expense.
-During the years ended December 31, 2022 and 2021, the Company did not recognize or accrue penalties or interest.
+During the years ended December 31, 2023 and 2022, the Company did not recognize or accrue penalties or interest.

-Tax years 2019 and subsequent are still subject to audit by the Internal Revenue Service.
+Tax years 2020 and subsequent are still subject to audit by the Internal Revenue Service.